mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 1. Locally install the TypeScript compiler and optionally the type definitions for Node by running `npm install -D typescript @types/node`.
 1. Create a `tsconfig.json` file by running `npx tsc --init`.
-   This will contain many commented-out options.
+   This file created will contain many commented-out options.
    `npx` searches in `./node_modules/.bin` for executables installed by `npm`.
    `tsc` is an abbreviation for "TypeScript Compiler".
 1. Modify `tsconfig.json` to match the starting point described in the next section.
 1. Create a `src` directory at the top of your project directory.
-1. Create your `.ts` files in and under the `src` directory.
+1. When you are ready to create new `.ts` files, place them in and under the `src` directory.
 1. Add the following npm script in `package.json`:
    `"compile": "tsc",`
 1. Compile all your `.ts` files to `.js` files by running `npm run compile`.